Accommodations in Fiji with Fabulous Restaurants and Foodie Experiences

 Check Nanuku Auberge Resort out:

 For those seeking unique foodie experiences, as well as great eats at a resort restaurant, Savasi Island Resort will serve!
-The resort on the less-visited island of Vanua Levu offers a range of complimentary food-related activities, including a herbal walking tour, mud crabbing, fishing, cooking classes, coconut demonstrations, a traditional Fijian “Lovo” night and a visit to a local market.
-It also have several dining experiences around the resort, from the Reef Dining Room to a secluded cavern by the sea.
-Learn more in the 10 Best Accommodation on Vanua Levu for Foodies.
+The resort on the less-visited island of Vanua Levu offers a range of complimentary food-related activities, including a herbal walking tour, mud crabbing, fishing, cooking classes, coconut demonstrations, a traditional Fijian “lovo” night and a visit to a local market.
+It also has several dining experiences around the resort, from the Reef Dining Room to a secluded cavern by the sea.
+Check out more resorts in the area in the 20 Best Resorts in Savusavu & Vanua Levu.

 Check Savasi Island Resort out:

 Food is a core part of the experience at the Nanuya Island Resort, which is nestled in the centre of the Yasawa Islands.
-Unlike many other resorts of the region which stick to set meal plans, Nanuya offers a la carte dining at their Tabau Restaurant giving guests choice for their palette and budget.
+Unlike many other resorts of the region which stick to set meal plans, Nanuya offers a la carte dining at their Tabau Restaurant giving guests a choice for their palette and budget.
 Many of their ingredients are grown on the resort’s very own plantation, which is also open for tours!
 Other food-related experiences include a kava ceremony, which is a welcoming ceremony involving drinking a narcotic drink.
-Learn more about this resort and others in the 10 Things to Do in the Yasawa Islands for Foodies.
+Learn more about this resort and others in the 20 Best Resorts in the Yasawa Islands.

 Check Nanuya Island Resort out: